Veerendra4923/Crisis-Impact-Analysis/README.md

-Below is your **complete, polished, portfolio-ready README file** for the **QuickBite Crisis Recovery Analysis Power BI Dashboard**, crafted entirely from the insights in your PPT.
-It follows the **same narrative style, structure, and STAR-based storytelling** as the Business Insights 360 template — but rewritten specifically for **QuickBite** and deeply aligned with the crisis storyline in your slide deck.

-You can directly paste this into **GitHub**, **LinkedIn**, or your **portfolio**.

----

 # **QuickBite – Crisis Recovery Analysis Dashboard (Power BI)**

 *A data-driven diagnosis of a collapse — and a roadmap for a comeback.*